Initializing the SDKs

 Generate a deviceId.
 This value is unique per SDK instance.

-Each non-custodial wallet (NCW) walletId correlates to one or more deviceId:
+Each embedded wallet (EW) walletId correlates to one or more deviceId:

 // generate a device Id, do it only once per SDK instance